 The Fralin Undergraduate Research Fellowship program is a competitive award program that is open to all Virginia Tech undergraduates with a goal of increasing diversity in research.
-It is supported by the Office of Undergraduate Research and the Fralin Life Science Institute.
+It is supported by the Office of Undergraduate Research and the Fralin Life Sciences Institute at Virginia Tech.
 Fifteen (15) fellowships of $1,000 will be awarded annually to individual students demonstrating academic capability and a strong interest in undergraduate research, to enable them to conduct research with a Virginia Tech faculty mentor over the course of one academic year.
 Applications are accepted April through August (specific dates vary by year).
 Those funded will begin their research projects the following fall.
 The first round of 2018-2019 academic year awards will be announced August 15, 2018.
 Fellows will be notified via email.
 See below for program expectations, eligibility requirements, and application questions.

 · Students from any academic discipline are eligible for this award.